05bit/coverme/README.md

 coverme --help
 ```

-**Please note!** The examples below do not provide best security practices!
-Intermediate backups are stored in shared `/tmp` dir and backups are not encrypted.
+**Please note!** Examples below probably do not provide best security practices!
+Intermediate backups are stored in shared `/tmp` dir and backups are not encrypted before upload.

 1. Define your backup rules in JSON or YAML config, e.g. `backup.yml`: